Reunion (The Temptations album)

 Reunion is a 1982 album by The Temptations for Gordy Records.
 The album was released during the 1982 Temptations Reunion tour, which reunited David Ruffin and Eddie Kendricks with the Temptations after a decade-long absence.
 The album also features then-current Temptations Dennis Edwards, Glenn Leonard, Richard Street, and founding members Otis Williams and Melvin Franklin.
-Reunion featured the hit single "Standing on the Top", produced by and featuring Motown funk star Rick James, who had previously used the Temptations as the background vocalists for his 1981 hit "Super Freak".
+Reunion featured the single "Standing on the Top", produced by and featuring Motown funk star Rick James, who had used the Temptations as the background vocalists for his 1981 hit "Super Freak".
 It was their first album to reach the top 40 since Wings of Love (1976).

-The Reunion tour, which began in April 1982 was only partially successful.
+The Reunion tour, which began in March 1982, was only partially successful.
 Ruffin, by then a full-blown cocaine addict, missed several shows, causing the group to be fined thousands of dollars for each performance he missed, and Eddie Kendricks' falsetto voice had weakened due to constant smoking.
-Group leader Otis Williams decided that the reunion would not be a permanent thing, and fired Ruffin and Kendricks shortly after Christmas 1982.
+Group leader Otis Williams decided that the reunion would not be a permanent thing, and fired Ruffin and Kendricks in November 1982.

+Critical reception

+Andrew Hamilton of Allmusic, in a 3/5 star review wrote, "Reunion is a very good Temptations album that could have been great...Not a bad album, but the product doesn't equal the sum of the voices and producers."